 After two years of historic NCAA Tournament success, the ACC suffered a major disappointment in March as only one of the conference's nine participants made it to the second weekend, a failure only partially offset by North Carolina's National Championship.
 Three of those nine teams, including North Carolina and Duke, face significant roster turnover, and there will again be a team likely to struggle so much in non-conference play that it hurts the league's ability to gain extra Tournament berths (although the team providing that service is new and a little surprising).
+A major recruiting scandal at Louisville is likely to change their postseason outlook as well.
 On the other hand, the ACC again landed 20% of the top 100 recruits in the country, while Josh Pastnor quickly revitalized Georgia Tech and Kevin Keatts will attempt to do the same for NC State.
-Overall, the top of the league will be loaded once more, and the ACC should again be in line for eight or possibly nine NCAA Tournament bids.
+Overall, the top of the league will be loaded once more, although repercussions at Louisville could leave the ACC with as few as six or possibly seven NCAA Tournament bids.

 *This article will continue to be updated through the start of the season.